 - The knowledge base needed to pass national certification exams.

 - An introduction to health care professions with emphasis on clinical laboratory science.

-- Earn certification from a NAACLS Approved Phlebotomy Program
+- Certification from a NAACLS Approved Phlebotomy Program.

-- Differentiate the major laboratory departments and laboratory staff and correlate laboratory testing with diagnosis and treatment regimes.
+- Differentiate the major laboratory departments and laboratory personnel.

 - Exhibit mastery of the varieties of collection equipment and safety devices, test tubes and the various types of additives.